jezzsantos/automate/docs/runtime.md

 * The `on <ANEXPRESSION>` is an [Expression](reference.md#draft-expressions) to an existing item in the draft.

+!!! example
+    On the draft: `automate validate draft`

+    On an element: `automate validate draft on "{APatternName.AnElementName}"`

+    On a collection item: `automate validate draft on "{APatternName.ACollectionName.12345678}"`

 ### Configuring an attribute

 To set an attribute on any element (or any collection item) in the draft: `automate configure on "{<ANEXPRESSION>}" --and-set "<ANATTRIBUTENAME>=<VALUE>"`